ChristianCastr0/ChristianCastr0/README.md

 </div>

 ## About Me
 Hi, I'm Chris - a recent graduate from San Jose State University.
 I have worked in IT and web development, in addition to education, working as a coding instructor to pass my knowledge on to children and young adults looking to pursue careers in STEM.
+I am actively searching for development roles.

 ## My Values
 🤝 Collaboration is the best teacher <br/>